Top Destinations in Minnesota

 Minnesota is a midwestern U.S. state, bordered by Canada and Lake Superior, the largest of the Great Lakes.
 Lakes are a common occurrence in Minnesota’s topography, giving glampers numerous miles of waterways to explore and enjoy.
 Lake Itasca, the Mississippi River’s primary source is in Minnesota, as well as more than 10,000 other lakes!
 Minnesota really offers glampers an endless selection of things to do on vacation.
 Fishing, golf, amazing hikes, and some of the country’s best bike trails entertain visitors in the summers, while come winter, you can find places to go skiing, snowmobile trails, ice fishing, and much more!
 Some of our favorite outdoor destinations in Minnesota include Voyageurs National Park, where you will find great hikes and canoeing, the Boundary Waters Canoe Area, and Minnehaha Falls.

 But that’s not all!
 Minnesota’s “Twin Cities” of Minneapolis and St. Paul, the state capital, are filled with cultural landmarks, which include the Science Museum of Minnesota and the Walker Art Center, a modern art museum.
 Other notable attractions include the Cathedral of St. Paul, Bloomington’s Mall of America, a huge shopping complex with a theme park, and the port city of Duluth on Lake Superior, with its Aerial Lift Bridge (which can rise 120 feet in about a minute).
 Come visit Minnesota and spend your family vacation or romantic getaway hiking, fishing, visiting the numerous wineries and breweries in the state, make a pit stop at the Mall of America, and cross a national park off your bucket list.
-Check out our Minnesota vacations and book today!
+From MN state park yurts to lake houses and more; check out our Minnesota vacations and book today!

 Things to do in Minnesota outdoors